DATAMATH CALCULATOR MUSEUM

 The TMS0852 found its way with slightly modifications into the Canon Palmtronic LD-series.
 Don't miss the LD-80.

-The TMS0852 chip is complemented on the main printed circuit board (PCB) by discrete transistors to drive the high-voltage gas-discharge display.
+The TMS0852 chip is complemented on the main printed circuit board (PCB) by discrete transistors to drive the high-voltage gas-discharge display and a power supply.

 The keyboard PCB of the TI-150 is identical to the TI-2550 but lacks the upper row of keys for the Memory functions.